Matelotage: Relationship

-Though most often interpreted as a platonic form of mutual insurance, a few historians believe that matelotage would be more accurately comparable to same-sex marriage or domestic partnership.
-B. R. Burg argued in Sodomy and the Pirate Tradition that in the male-dominated world of piracy, homosexuality was common.
+Alexandre Exquemelin wrote about the custom of pairs of sailors entering into economic agreements.
+Though most often interpreted as a platonic form of mutual insurance, some historians have compared matelotage to same-sex marriage or domestic partnership.
+B. R. Burg argued in Sodomy and the Pirate Tradition (1995) that in the male-dominated world of piracy, homosexuality was common.
 A union such as matelotage may have acted as a manner of validating relationships that would otherwise have been considered against contemporary societal norms.
 Another allusion to matelotage's significance was the disapproval it was shown by colonial authorities.
-For example, in 1645, Governor of the colony of Tortuga, Jean Le Vasseur, requested to the French government that female prostitutes be sent to the island, supposedly in order to deter matelotage among the buccaneers.
 Burg's conclusions and research methods are not accepted by most pirate historians.
 Hans Turley, who also wrote on pirates and homosexual unions, said "the evidence for piratical sodomy is so sparse as to be almost nonexistent."
+It is likely though that same-sex encounters were more accepted among buccaneers than in the Royal Navy, based on the lack of pirate articles against homosexuality.

 Examples

-At least one written matelotage agreement survives in historical records, between two pirates residing at Port Dolphin on Madagascar in 1699.
-Other potential pirate matelotage unions such as that of John Swann and Robert Culliford, pirates in the Indian Ocean during the late 17th century are sometimes described as romantic but are not referred to as matelotage in British records; Swann was instead referred to as "a great consort of Culliford's, who lives with him."
-However, consort was a nautical term for ships sailing together or aiding one another, while there is no detailed information on Swann’s actual relationship with Culliford beyond that of living and sailing together, and so the issue of Swann and Culliford's sexual orientation remains open.
+At least one written matelotage agreement survives in historical records; it was between two pirates residing at Port Dolphin on Madagascar in 1699.
+Other potential pirate matelotage unions such as that of John Swann and Robert Culliford, who were pirates in the Indian Ocean during the late 17th century, are sometimes described as romantic but are not referred to as matelotage in British records; Swann was instead referred to as "a great consort of Culliford's, who lives with him."
+However, consort was a nautical term for ships sailing together or aiding one another.
+There is no detailed information on Swann's relationship with Culliford beyond living and sailing together, so the issue of Swann and Culliford's sexual orientation remains open.